Aeunal/R.E.P.O.GameSaveEditor/README.md

 ```

 ## 💬 License
 MIT – Do what you want.
-Just don’t ruin the fun 😂
+Ruin the fun responsibly 😂